Appearance

 ]

-- Go to Event Notifications and click on Create Event Notification
+- Go to Properties > Event Notifications and click Create Event Notification.

 Setup Cloudflare